 Patients are encouraged to eat three to four meals each day with at least one protein in each meal.
 They also should drink 2 quarts or more of water daily.
 As the patient heals, they may begin to exercise for at least 30 minutes daily and 3-4 days weekly of weight resistance training is also suggested.
 Find the best meal plan and bariatric recipes that fit your dietary needs!

 Will my diet change after surgery?

-Should I be taking more vitamins after surgery?
+Should I be taking more vitamins after bariatric surgery?

 Will I need plastic surgery following my weight loss surgery?